ned14/outcome/doc/src/content/reference/types/basic_result/_index.md

 The first major design difference is that basic result models its constructor design on {{% api "std::variant<...>" %}}, rather than modelling {{% api "std::optional<T>" %}}'s constructor design like `std::expected<T, E>` does.
 This means that basic result will implicitly construct either a `T` or an `E` if doing so is unambiguous, same as `variant` does.
 Where implicit construction is ambiguous, the implicit constructors disable and a `T` or `E` can be specified via {{% api "in_place_type_t<T>" %}}, or via {{% api "success_type<T>" %}} or {{% api "failure_type<T>" %}}.
 We implement a subset of variant's constructors for improved compile time impact, so the implicit and explicit constructor design is split into fixed subsets to reduce SFINAE execution.

-The second major design difference is that union storage is NOT used, as it is assumed that `sizeof(E)` will be small for failure handling.
-This very considerably reduces load on the compiler, and substantially improves compile times in very large C++ 14 codebases, because copies and moves do not need to jump through complex ceremony in order to implement the never-empty guarantees which would be required in a union storage based implementation (C++ 17 onwards does far fewer copy and move constructor instantiations, but it all adds up -- work avoided is always the fastest).
+The second major design difference is that union storage is ONLY used when both `T` and `E` are trivially copyable or `void`, otherwise struct storage is used.
+This is usually not a problem, as it is assumed that `sizeof(E)` will be small for failure handling.
+The choice to only use union storage for trivially copyable types only very considerably reduces load on the compiler, and substantially improves compile times in very large C++ 14 codebases, because copies and moves do not need to jump through complex ceremony in order to implement the never-empty guarantees which would be required in a union storage based implementation (C++ 17 onwards does far fewer copy and move constructor instantiations, but it all adds up -- work avoided is always the fastest).

 ### Public member type aliases